mykhailohriha/floorlayout/README.md

 This project uses Java 8, Spring(Boot, MVC, JPA), MySQL, Hibernate, JavaScript, Thymeleaf, HTML.

 Automatic database creation is done using Flyway.

+How to start the application:
+1. Create an empty 'layoutdb' database;
+2. Run it!.